 - It has a cubic crystal structure.

-- Its electronegativity value at the Pauling scale is 3.98.
+- Its electronegativity value on the Pauling scale is 3.98.

-- It is the lightest halogen and highly toxic in nature.
+- It is the lightest halogen and is highly toxic in nature.

 - The Bohr model of Fluorine is drawn with only two electron shells, the first shell contains 2 electrons and the second shell contains 7 electrons.